NickCody/image-resize/README.md

 Then we resize all images to precisely 16:9:

 - Script to re-orient and resize to 4k exactly
-- EVERY image is 3840x2160, give or take a few pixels.
+- In the end, EVERY image is 3840x2160, give or take a few pixels.
 This means images come into Premiere unscaled.
 - Square -> Landscape
 - Portrait -> Landscape
 - Non-16:9 Landscape to 16:9